jeremmfr/terraform-provider-junos/docs/data-sources/interface_logical.md

 - **id** (String)
   An identifier for the data source with format `<name>`.
 - **name** (String)
-  Name of unit interface (with dot).
+  Name of logical interface (with dot).
 - **description** (String)
   Description for interface.
 - **disable** (Boolean)